 The summary report to the ECs will be accompanied by an Information Document containing the information to be conveyed to study participants about the results of the study and planned future activities.
 This EC-approved Information Document will be the basis for informing the study participants (and interested other inhabitants of their villages) about the study.

-At that time, participants will also be informed about whether they received moxidectin or ivermectin.
+At that time participants will also be informed about the treatment regimen they were randomized to.

 15.23.3 Post-Study Reports to Other Stakeholders